-Head of Department: Mr Chris Edey There are five NCEA pathways in Technology that run from Level 1 to Level 3.
+Head of Department: Mr Chris Edey There are five pathways in Technology that run from Year 11 to Year 13.
 These are:

-- Carpentry: trade skills leading to pre-apprenticeship and apprenticeship programmes, and also University Entrance at Level 3. - Computer Science (optional scholarship): this is a University Entrance subject

-- Design and Visual Communication (optional scholarship): this is a University Entrance subject - Digital Media (optional scholarship): this is a University Entrance subject - Hospitality and catering
+- Carpentry: trade skills leading to pre-apprenticeship and apprenticeship programmes, and also University Entrance at Level 3. - Computer Science (optional Scholarship): this is a University Entrance subject - Design and Visual Communication (optional scholarship): this is a University Entrance subject - Digital Media (optional Scholarship): this is a University Entrance subject - Hospitality and catering

-In addition, we run a Mechanical Technology course at Level 1.
+In addition, we run a Mechanical Technology course in Year 11.